SCOTTSDALE AZ REAL ESTATE & LIVING

 AN INFORMAL TOUR OF SCOTTSDALE

-No trip to North Scottsdale is complete without visiting Taliesin, the architectural school founded by Frank Lloyd Wright.
+No trip to this part of Scottsdale is complete without visiting Taliesin, the architectural school founded by Frank Lloyd Wright.

-Scottsdale is one the major golf destinations in the United States and has been called “America’s Best Place to Live for Golf” by the Robb Report magazine.
-In addition to the private golf clubs, there are over 30 public golf courses.
-Scottsdale is also nationally-known for baseball’s Spring Training and these camps bring visitors from all over to partake in this amazing annual event.
 Other major events hosted by Scottsdale include the Waste Management Phoenix Open Golf Tournament at TPC Scottsdale and the esteemed Barrett-Jackson car auction.
-Additionally, nearby Phoenix is home to many professional sports teams including the Arizona Suns, Phoenix Cardinals, Arizona Diamondbacks and the Arizona Coyotes.
+Additionally, nearby Phoenix is home to many professional sports teams including the Arizona Suns, the Phoenix Cardinals, the Arizona Diamondbacks and the Arizona Coyotes.